justin-babu/Stock-Market-Strategies-Unveiled-Intuition-vs-ARMA/README.md

 # Stock-Market-Strategies-Unveiled-Intuition-vs-ARMA
+(Note: the first file uses ticker symbol 'AAPL'.
+Replace with 'RELIANCE.NS' and 'TATAMOTORS.NS' as required to get results
 ## Aim:
 Evaluate the effectiveness of a basic intuition-based trading strategy against an ARMA model in the stock market.
 Assess the performance of the strategies for TATA MOTORS and RELIANCE stocks.